US-China trade war: What the hell has just happened?

 Why is this happening?

 The first round of tit-for-tat tariffs came last year – after the US imposed tariffs on steel and aluminium imports, which hit China and other countries.
-Then further tariffs due to be imposed at the start of this year were put on hold as talks progressed between the two sides.
+Further tariffs due to be imposed at the start of this year were put on hold as talks progressed between the two sides.

-He accused China, in a tweet on Monday, of backing out of a deal at the last minute and warned that if China retaliated it would “only get worse”.
-However Beijing ignored the threat and went ahead.
+In a Twitter post on Monday, he accused China of backing out of a deal at the last minute and warned that if China retaliated it would “only get worse”.
+However, Beijing ignored the threat and went ahead.

 Why does this damage growth?